IRS e-file Authorized IRS e-file Provider

 • Dues to professional societies

-• Educator expenses that are more than you can deduct as an adjustment to income
+• Educator expenses (above any amount you can deduct as an adjustment to income)

 • Home office or part of your home used regularly and exclusively in your work